c376W/esp32/docs/en/api-guides/wifi.rst

 Now, let us consider the following scenario:

  - The application creates a TCP connection to maintain the application-level keep-alive data that is sent out every 60 seconds.
  - Due to certain reasons, the Wi-Fi connection is cut off, and the <`SYSTEM_EVENT_STA_DISCONNECTED`_> is raised.
 According to the current implementation, **all TCP connections will be removed and the keep-alive socket will be in a wrong status**.
-However, since the application designer believes that the network layer should NOT care about this error at the Wi-Fi layer, the application does not close the socket.
+Since the application designer believes that the network layer should NOT care about this error at the Wi-Fi layer, the application does not close the socket.
  - Five seconds later, the Wi-Fi connection is restored because esp_wifi_connect() is called in the application event callback function.
  - Sixty seconds later, when the application sends out data with the keep-alive socket, the socket returns an error and the application closes the socket and re-creates it when necessary.

-Generally, if the application has a correct error-handling code, upon receiving <`SYSTEM_EVENT_STA_DISCONNECTED`_> the socket can quickly detect the failure without having to wait for 55 seconds.
+If the application has a correct error-handling code, upon receiving <`SYSTEM_EVENT_STA_DISCONNECTED`_> the socket can quickly detect the failure without having to wait for 55 seconds.
 For applications similar to the keep-alive example, we suggest that you close all sockets, once the <`SYSTEM_EVENT_STA_DISCONNECTED`_> is received, and that you restart the application when SYSTEM_EVENT_STA_CONNECTED arises.

 Ideally, the application sockets and the network layer should not be affected, since the Wi-Fi connection only fails temporarily and recovers very quickly.
 In future IDF releases, we are going to provide a more robust solution for handling events that disrupt Wi-Fi connection, as ESP32's Wi-Fi functionality continuously improves.